crossbario/autobahn-python/doc/WAMPv2.md

  * `com.myapp.us.montana.billings.on_challenge`
  * `com.myapp.us.newmexico.albuquerque.citycenter.on_concert`

-You could publish event processed by above handler like this:
+You could publish events to be received and processed by above handler like this:

 ```python
 try: